 If the indemnity plan doesn’t work for you, we work with many plans that are available in all 50 states.
 Premiums vary by the state.

-One plan in particular has over 450,000 dentists in its network.
+One dental insurance plan in particular has over 450,000 dentists in its network and they have no waiting periods.

 You can go to any dentist, but if you use an in-network dentist rather than an out-of-network, your out-of-pocket costs are based on negotiated insurance rates rather than UCR fees.